EncryptedCurse/bashMarks/README.md

  4. Add the following line to `.bashrc`: `source ~/.local/bin/bashMarks.sh`

 ## Usage
 A file named **.bmarks** will be created in your home directory.
-The name and path of your bookmark storage may be changed through the `FILE` variable.
+The name and path of your bookmark storage may be changed through the `BOOKMARKS_FILE` variable.

 | command | alias | description |
 |---------|-------|-------------|